dunglas/symfony-docker/docs/makefile.md

 vendor: composer

 ## —— Laravel 🟥 ———————————————————————————————————————————————————————————————
-a: ## List all Laravel commands or pass the parameter "c=" to run a given command, example: make sf c=about
+a: ## List all Laravel commands or pass the parameter "c=" to run a given command, example: make a c=about
 	@$(eval c ?=)
 	@$(LARAVEL) $(c)